 On October 9th, 1334, he confirmed the privileges granted to the Jews in 1264 by the earlier Polish duke, Boleslaw the Pious.
 Casimir was favorably disposed toward the Jews, who during his reign, became prominent in commerce, handcrafts, and agriculture.
 Under penalty of death, he prohibited the kidnapping of Jewish children for the purpose of forcible Christian baptism, and inflicted heavy punishment for the desecration of Jewish cemeteries.
 Under his reign, the Jews were protected as "people of the king."
-Today, it has been estimated that around seventy percent of the world's Ashkenazi, or European Jews, can trace their ancestry through Poland.^{48 49}
+Today, it has been estimated that around seventy percent of the world's Ashkenazi, or European Jews, can trace their ancestry through Poland.

 And what then happened to Poland, in accordance with the Abrahamic Covenant?
 Poland becomes blessed!
 Casimir had inherited a kingdom weakened by war, but soon made it prosperous and wealthy.
 Under Casimir, the country was unified.
 He reformed the Polish army and doubled the size of the kingdom.
 He reformed the judicial system and introduced a legal code, gaining the title "the Polish Justinian" - except unlike Justinian, he treated the Jews well.
 Casimir built extensively and founded the University of Kraków, the oldest university in Poland.
-Casimir is also the only king in Polish history to both receive and retain the title of "the Great."50 of prosperity in the early 1600s, becoming one of the largest and most prominent kingdoms of Europe at that time - just at the time they were blessing the ancient people of Israel.
+Casimir is also the only king in Polish history to both receive and retain the title of "the Great."

+So, Poland began to rise and would reach its golden age as a place of prosperity in the early 1600s, becoming one of the largest and most prominent kingdoms of Europe at that time - just at the time they were blessing the ancient people of Israel.